-Against the backdrop of the Russian attack on Ukraine and the resulting sanctions by America, the EU and Switzerland, the hoped-for effects and undesired side effects of sanctions are a very topical issue.
-As part of our series of articles on this topic, we describe in this article why banks are particularly in the focus of sanctions.
+Against the backdrop of the Russian attack on Ukraine and the resulting sanctions imposed by America, the EU and Switzerland, the hoped-for effects and undesirable side effects of sanctions are a very topical issue.
+As part of our series of articles on this topic, we describe in this article why banks are particularly in focus when it comes to sanctions.

 Role of banks in sanctions compliance

-Most sanctions are linked to financial transactions.
+Most sanctions are related to financial transactions.
 A trade sanction, for example, prevents or restricts trade between two parties.
-This means not only the exchange of goods, but also the financial compensation for the goods in the form of a remittance.
+This means not only the exchange of goods, but also financial compensation for the goods in the form of a remittance.
 A financial sanction freezes assets or prevents or restricts money transfers.
-Financial transactions are thus associated with sanctions and are thus also subject to sanction regulations.
+Financial transactions are therefore associated with sanctions and are therefore also subject to sanctions regulations.

-Most financial transactions in the form of transfers, cheques or direct debits are processed through banks.
-Banks are obliged to comply with existing sanctions law when processing these transactions.
-The decisive factor is which sanctions law the banks are subject to.
+Most financial transactions in the form of transfers, checks or direct debits are processed via banks.
+When processing these transactions, banks are obliged to comply with existing sanctions law.
+The decisive factor here is which sanctions law the banks are subject to.
 Banks must comply with both the sanctions law in the country of their headquarters and the sanctions law in the respective countries in which the branches are located.
-A bank from the USA with a branch in Germany must therefore comply with both US sanctions law and EU sanctions law.
+Thus, a bank from the U.S. with a branch in Germany must comply with both U.S. sanctions law and EU sanctions law.

 Banks have special departments that deal with the impact of sanctions policy on the bank's business and with sanctions compliance.
 The interaction of these two topics is called Sanctions Due Diligence or SDD for short.

-When deciding whether assets or transactions are subject to sanctions, KYC is of critical importance to the banks' sanctions department.
+When deciding whether assets or transactions are subject to sanctions, KYC is critical for banks' sanctions departments.

-- Identification of the client and verification of the client's identity using reliable documents, data or information from independent sources
+- Identification of the customer and verification of the customer's identity using reliable documents, data or information from independent sources

-- Identify the beneficial owners and take appropriate measures to verify the identity of the beneficial owners
+- Identifying beneficial owners and taking reasonable steps to verify the identity of the beneficial owners

-- Understand and, where appropriate, obtain information about the purpose and intended nature of the business relationship.
+- Understand and, if necessary, obtain information about the purpose and intended nature of the business relationship.

-- Conduct ongoing due diligence on the business relationship and review transactions undertaken in the course of the business relationship to ensure that the transactions undertaken are consistent with the institution's knowledge of the client, its business, its risk profile and, where applicable, the source of its funds
+- Conducting ongoing due diligence on the business relationship and reviewing transactions undertaken during the course of the business relationship to ensure that the transactions undertaken are consistent with the institution's knowledge of the customer, its business, its risk profile and, where applicable, the source of its funds

-Although not all elements of a full KYC programme are directly relevant to sanctions due diligence, a sanctions programme should include the following basic elements tailored to the company's business profile:
+While not all elements of a full KYC program are directly relevant to sanctions due diligence, a sanctions program should include the following basic elements tailored to the company's business profile:

-- Knowing and verifying the identity of a client and all counterparties
+- Knowledge and verification of the identity of a customer and all counterparties

-- Understanding the nature and purpose of the client's account or transactions, including:
+- Understanding the nature and purpose of the customer's account or transactions, including:

-- The client's underlying business activity, what goods and services they trade in and why they use financing or other services
+- The customer's underlying business activity, what goods and services they trade in, and why they use financing or other services

-- Where the client is located and, if different, its principal place of business
+- Where the customer is located and, if different, his principal place of business

-- Where the client intends to send funds to or receive funds from
+- Where the customer intends to send funds to or receive funds from

 - The source of funds and the source of wealth

-In addition to the initial beneficial ownership check, banks check the payment history of their clients to identify the jurisdictions in which the client is trading.
-If the sanctions policy affecting the bank changes, this information can be used to quickly identify clients to be sanctioned and stop transactions.
+In addition to the initial beneficial ownership check, banks review the payment history of their customers to identify the jurisdictions in which the customer trades.
+If the sanctions policy affecting the bank changes, this information can be used to quickly identify customers to be sanctioned and stop transactions.

-The following example shows what penalties a bank has to fear if it does not comply with adequate sanctions due diligence:
+The following example illustrates the penalties a bank may face if it fails to conduct adequate sanctions due diligence:

 Case study U.S. BANCORP

-In 2018, four U.S. regulators fined U.S. Bancorp more than $600 million for failures in its AML compliance programme.
-According to the U.S. Attorney's Office for the Southern District of New York, the bank "willfully failed to establish, implement, and maintain an adequate AML programme" from 2009 to 2014.
+In 2018, four U.S. regulators fined U.S. Bancorp more than $600 million for failures in its AML compliance program.
+According to the U.S. Attorney's Office for the Southern District of New York, from 2009 to 2014, the bank "willfully failed to establish, implement, and maintain an adequate AML program."

 One focus of the complaint related to inadequate funding of the compliance team responsible for investigating potentially suspicious activities.
-Instead of aligning its compliance programme with the alerts generated, the bank limited or froze the number of staff and set caps on the information to be collected on new and existing clients.
-Although AML compliance team members explicitly identified the lack of investigative resources as a risk, the Bank did not provide the necessary additional resources to meet the identified needs.
-The number of investigators and the density of information on clients remained constant, despite an increase in the Bank's assets, suspicious activity reports and law enforcement enquiries.
+Instead of aligning its compliance program with the alerts generated, the bank limited or froze the number of staff and set caps on the information to be collected on new and existing customers.
+Although AML compliance team members specifically identified the lack of investigative resources as a risk, the bank did not provide the additional resources necessary to meet the identified needs.
+The number of investigators and the density of information about customers remained constant, although the bank's assets, suspicious activity reports, and law enforcement inquiries increased.

-Due to insufficient funding of the Compliance Department, which includes the KYC and Sanctions Department, many of the Bank's sanctions violations were not detected internally.
-The information the bank had on its clients was insufficient to identify and classify potential sanctions violations.
-In ongoing client relationships, transactions were not monitored.
-Thus, there was no verification whether the client information on business activities corresponded to the real transactions.
+Due to inadequate funding of the Compliance Department, which includes the KYC and Sanctions Department, many of the Bank's sanctions violations were not detected internally.
+The information the Bank had on its customers was insufficient to identify and classify potential sanctions violations.
+Transactions were not monitored in ongoing customer relationships.
+Thus, there was no verification that customer disclosures on business activities matched actual transactions.

-A sanctions programme is only as good as the KYC programme
+A sanctions program is only as good as the KYC program

-The example of U.S. Bancorp shows the penalties that a lack of sanctions due diligence or too weak sanctions due diligence can have for a bank.
+The example of U.S. Bancorp shows what penalties a missing or too weak sanctions due diligence can have for a bank.

-But it also shows how important a functioning KYC programme is for banks to avoid such penalties.
-The decisive factor for the punishment of U.S. Bancorp was the sanctions violations, which could not be detected due to the minimal information about the customers.
-With KYC programme funding commensurate with the assets, the penalty might have been avoided.
+But it also shows how important it is for banks to have a functioning KYC program in order to avoid such penalties.
+Crucial to U.S. Bancorp's penalties were the sanctions violations that could not be detected due to minimal information about customers.
+Funding the KYC program commensurate with the assets might have prevented the penalty.

-Sanctions departments in banks rely on the client information from the KYC departments to identify and classify any sanctions violations.
-In this way, both departments protect the bank from the sanctions of the supervisory authorities.
+Sanctions departments in banks rely on the customer information from the KYC departments to identify and classify any sanctions violations.
+In this way, both departments protect the bank from regulatory penalties.

 In conclusion, good sanctions due diligence stands and falls with the information from the bank's KYC department.